JenilGajjar20/iNoteBook/README.md

 > Note: In this project I have created a css folder inside of the assets folder which is inside the src folder.

-- The assets is where you would put your _images/stylesheets/videos_ etc. that you will import in the vue files.
+- The assets is where you would put your _images/stylesheets/videos_ etc. that you will import in the react files.

 - Now after following the above steps, import the css file in the **index.js** file.